Juan Gabriel discography

-This is the discography of Mexican singer-songwriter Juan Gabriel.
-Widely recognized as the "King of Latin Pop", Gabriel has sold over 100 million records worldwide, making him Mexico's best-selling artist of all time.
-Billboard ranked him as the 7th Greatest Latin Artist of all time.
-Gabriel has achieved 7 No. 1 songs on Hot Latin Songs chart and 6 No. 1 albums on Latin Pop Albums chart.
+The following is the discography of Mexican singer Juan Gabriel.
+Dubbed the "King of Latin Pop", he has sold over 100 million records worldwide, making him the best-selling Mexican artist of all time.

+Billboard ranked Gabriel as the 7th Greatest Latin Artist of all time.
+He has achieved 7 No. 1 songs on the Hot Latin Songs chart and 6 No. 1 albums on the Latin Pop Albums chart.
 According to Neilsen Music, he has sold 3 million albums in the United States since 1991.

-Los Duo was the best-selling Latin album of 2015, moving 138,000 units in the US.
-Recuerdos, Vol. II still is recognized as the Top-selling Latin album of all time in Mexico with sales of 8 million copies worldwide.
+2015's Los Duo was the best-selling Latin album of 2015, selling 138,000 units in the US.
+1984's Recuerdos, Vol. II is one of the best selling albums of all time in Mexico with sales of 8 million copies worldwide.